 Therapy is often necessary for those who become addicted to Ketamine.
 Residential rehab, and many outpatient programs, focus on providing behavioral therapy and support to assist patients in overcoming their addictions.
 Treatment can also help to curb underlying issues such as physical illness or mental instability which may have led to the substance abuse or which are the direct consequence of substance abuse.

-If you are concerned that you or someone you care about might be addicted to Ketamine, contact a treatment professional at 800-601-3889 for a free consultation.
+If you are concerned that you or someone you care about might be addicted to Ketamine, contact a treatment professional at 800-915-1270 (Who Answers?) for a free consultation.
 We can help you find treatment and supportive care that will best serve your needs.